Do you often get low open rates? Read this article to find some tips to get better open rates for your emailing campaigns.

 For example, you can choose to:

-While doing an A/B test, it is important that you choose to focus only on one parameter at the same time (if you want to test different subject lines, the rest - time, design etc. - should remain the same).
+While doing an A/B test, you must choose to focus only on one parameter at the same time (if you want to test different subject lines, the rest - time, design etc. - should remain the same).
 Good luck!